The Bartlett: The Bartlett School of Environment, Energy and Resources

-The Bartlett School of Environment Energy and Resources addresses the global challenges of sustainability transition through teaching and research carried out in our four institutes.
-Its current Director is Professor Neil Strachan.
+The Bartlett School of Environment Energy and Resources addresses the global challenges of sustainability transition through teaching and research carried out in its four institutes.
+Its current director is Neil Strachan.

 UCL Energy Institute

-The UCL Energy Institute was set up by the Provost of UCL in June 2009 as cross-faculty initiative within the built environment, to unify and strengthen research and teaching efforts in the field of energy.
-The founding Director was Tadj Oreszczyn (Professor of Energy and Environment).
-Professor Catalina Spataru is Director of the institute.
+The UCL Energy Institute was set up by the provost of UCL in June 2009 as a cross-faculty initiative within the built environment, to unify and strengthen research and teaching efforts in the field of energy.
+The founding director was Tadj Oreszczyn (professor of energy and environment).
+Professor Catalina Spataru is director of the institute.
 The institute is home to the RCUK Centre for Energy Epidemiology and the London-Loughborough Centre for Doctoral Training.

 UCL Institute for Environmental Design and Engineering

 The UCL Institute for Environmental Design and Engineering was formally established in 2014, however Richard Llewelyn-Davies had introduced Building Science to The Bartlett in 1960, and Ralph Hopkinson was appointed the first chair in Environmental Design and Engineering in 1965.
 Around one-third of the UK's lighting design community have completed the MSc Light and Lighting at UCL, which was established in 1987.
-The current director of the institute is Dejan Mumovic (Professor of Building Performance Analysis).
+The current director of the institute is Dejan Mumovic (professor of building performance analysis).

 UCL Institute for Sustainable Heritage

-The Institute for Sustainable Heritage (formerly the Centre for Sustainable Heritage) was established by its Director May Cassar (Professor of Sustainable Heritage) in 2001.
-May Cassar also Directs the Centre for Doctoral Training in Science and Engineering in Arts, Heritage and Archaeology (SEAHA), a partnership between UCL, University of Oxford, and University of Brighton.
+The Institute for Sustainable Heritage (formerly the Centre for Sustainable Heritage) was established by May Cassar (professor of sustainable heritage) in 2001.
+May Cassar also directs the Centre for Doctoral Training in Science and Engineering in Arts, Heritage and Archaeology (SEAHA), a partnership between UCL, University of Oxford, and University of Brighton.
 SEAHA trains students with heritage, industry and policy partners via a research-based masters and doctorate programme.
+The current director of the institute is Josep Grau-Bove and the deputy director is Kalliopi Fouseki.
+In 2024, the institute celebrated the 20th anniversary of the Sustainable Heritage MSc program.

 UCL Institute for Sustainable Resources

 The UCL Institute for Sustainable Resources was launched in 2011, as part of an agreement with founding contributor BHP Billiton Sustainable Communities.
-Professor Jim Watson is the Director, and Raimund Bleischwitz is chair in Sustainable Global Resources.
+Jim Watson is the director, and Raimund Bleischwitz is chair in sustainable global resources.

 UCL Institute for Global Prosperity

-The UCL Institute for Global Prosperity was launched in 2014 by founding Director Henrietta Moore, who also holds the chair in Culture, Philosophy and Design.
-The Institute leads The RELIEF Centre in collaboration with the American University of Beirut and the Centre for Lebanese Studies.
+The UCL Institute for Global Prosperity was launched in 2014 by founding director Henrietta Moore, who also holds the chair in Culture, Philosophy and Design.
+The institute leads The RELIEF Centre in collaboration with the American University of Beirut and the Centre for Lebanese Studies.